 Early treatment is important, since more aggressive treatment may be needed if symptoms are not addressed soon.

 Over time, exposure to significant pain can cause changes to the central nervous system that make the body become more sensitive to even slight touch—a phenomenon known as central sensitization.

 As with other types of chronic pain, delays in treatment may also make other health problems more likely.
-Depression, anxiety, difficulty sleeping, and an inability to work and take part in other activities are some health issues associated with untreated neuropathy.
+Depression, anxiety, difficulty sleeping, and an inability to work and take part in other activities are some health issues associated with untreated nerve pain.

 Some people have constant pain, while others may experience pain that occurs on and off.

-Neuropathic pain often makes movement painful, leading an individual to limit mobility.
+Nerve pain often makes movement painful, leading an individual to limit mobility.
 Being sedentary can cause muscles to weaken, further restricting physical functioning.
-Many people with neuropathy are unable to work.
+Many people with chronic nerve pain are unable to work.

-Back pain or other pain caused by neuropathy is typically described in the following terms:
+Back pain or other pain caused by chronic nerve pain is typically described in the following terms:

 - Severe, sharp, electric shock-like, shooting, lightning-like, or stabbing

 - Pain that travels along the nerve path into the arms, hands, legs, or feet

 Skin in the painful area may be discolored, appearing more pink or red than usual.
 In some cases, the skin may have a blue or mottled appearance.
 Changes in color are usually related to changes in blood flow.
 Some individuals also experience swelling.